fms12/Assignment/README.md

 # Assignment
+  - create customer
+  - create operator
+  - booking funcitonality
+# Operator Functionality
+- operator can create the user/customer
-opeator able to create the customer and able to delete the there booking
+- operator able to delete the booking of customer
+- operator able to delete the customer